tywalch/electrodb/README.md

 ### Access Pattern Queries
 When you define your [indexes](#indexes) in your model, you are defining the Access Patterns of your entity.
 The [composite attributes](#composite-attributes) you choose, and their order, ultimately define the finite set of index queries that can be made.
 The more you can leverage these index queries the better from both a cost and performance perspective.

 Unlike Partition Keys, Sort Keys can be partially provided.
 We can leverage this to multiply our available access patterns and use the Sort Key Operations: `begins`, `between`, `lt`, `lte`, `gt`, and `gte`.
-These queries are more performant and cost effective than filters.
+These queries are more performant and cost-effective than filters.
 The costs associated with DynamoDB directly correlate to how effectively you leverage Sort Key Operations.

 > For a comprehensive and interactive guide to build queries please visit this runkit: https://runkit.com/tywalch/electrodb-building-queries.